ctzhu/NeoVim_w64_ready_to_use/Readme.md

 What is it?
 ----
-**[NeoVim](https://neovim.io/)** is a project to rewrite Vim with a better code base.
+**[NeoVim](https://neovim.io/)** is a project to rewrite Vim with a modern and better code base.
-The repo simply provides a dump for a running copy of NeoVim binaries, settings and plugins for 64bit Windows.
+This repo simply provides a dump for a running copy of NeoVim binaries, settings and plugins for 64bit Windows.
 As TUI support for windows is not yet offered, **[neovim-qt](https://github.com/equalsraf/neovim-qt)** is arguably the easiest route of getting a workable UI.

 What is included?